Conjunctivitis (Pink Eye)

 What measure can be taken to prevent spreading this condition?

 To avoid giving infectious conjunctivitis to others, keep your hands away from your eyes; thoroughly wash your hands frequently as well as before and after applying eye medication; do not share pillows, towels, washcloths, cosmetics or eye drops with others and seek treatment promptly if you think you have conjunctivitis.
 Small children, who may forget these precautions, should be kept away from school, daycare, camp and the swimming pool until the condition is cured.

 Will conjunctivitis harm my eyes?

 Certain forms of conjunctivitis can develop into a more serious condition that may harm your eyes and affect your vision.
-Therefore, it’s important to have your condition diagnosed and properly treated quickly.
+Therefore, it is important to have your condition correctly diagnosed and properly treated quickly.